timbru31/SilkSpawners/README.md

 * other plugins not knowledgeable of SilkSpawners' conventions

 *creatures* - Mapping between internal mob ID string for spawners, and other crucial information.
-If a mob isn't listed here it won't be recognized by SilkSpawners so you can add/delete entities as desired.
 Keys include:

-*creatures.X.entityID*: Numeric ID for the entity in the world, also corresponds to the damage value of spawn eggs.
-See [entity ID](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs) on Minecraft wiki for vanilla entity IDs, or use dumpEntityMap to see the list of custom entities.

 *creatures.X.aliases*: An optional list of aliases to recognize as alternate names for the mob.

 *creatures.X.displayName*: The human-readable name of the mob.

-*creatures.X.enableCraftingSpawner*: If *craftableSpawners* is enabled (see above), then a crafting recipe will be enabled for this mob unless this config option is false.
+*creatures.X.enableCraftingSpawner* (true): If *craftableSpawners* is enabled (see above), then a crafting recipe will be enabled for this mob unless this config option is false.

+*creatures.X.enableSpawnEggOverrideAllowSpawn* (true): If *spawnEggOverride* is enabled, allow spawn eggs to be used for this creature.
+Set to false to block spawn eggs.
+If this key is missing, *spawnEggOverrideSpawnDefault* will be checked instead.
+Note that if *spawnEggOverride* is disabled, this option has no effect.

 ## Permissions
 **Permission support is optional** and off by default.
 When turned off, the settings shown in parentheses